 2018 Children's Writer-in-Residence

-Thurber House is excited to host Pablo Cartaya as the 2018 Children’s Writer-in-Residence.
-Cartaya, author of The Epic Fail of Arturo Zamora, is enjoying the haunted third floor apartment of Thurber House for four weeks this summer where he will bring his fun, and often musical, creative writing programs to Columbus.
-During his stay, he is working with our summer writing camp students, speaking at libraries, and visiting other local community organizations while working on his latest novel.
-You can pick up his novel The Epic Fail of Arturo Zamora in the Thurber Country Bookstore throughout the summer.
+Pablo Cartaya was the 2018 Thurber House Children’s Writer-in-Residence.
+Cartaya, author of The Epic Fail of Arturo Zamora, enjoyed the haunted third floor apartment of Thurber House for four weeks during the summer where he brought his fun, and often musical, creative writing programs to Columbus.
+During his stay, he worked with our summer writing camp students, spoke at libraries, and visited other local community organizations while working on his latest novel.

 Pablo Cartaya is the author of the acclaimed middle-grade novel, The Epic Fail of Arturo Zamora and the forthcoming Marcus Vega Doesn’t Speak Spanish (August, 2018).
 He is a Publishers Weekly "Flying Start" and has received starred reviews from Kirkus, Booklist, and Publishers Weekly.
 A few fun facts: Pablo co-starred on NBC’s Will & Grace; guest starred on the Spanish language sitcom Los Beltran; and appeared in various commercials, music videos, and theatrical productions!
 On the serious side, he has also taught all over ranging from kindergarten all the way through adults and often brings in his theatrical side when working with students.
 When he is not writing, he currently serves as faculty at Sierra Nevada College's low residency MFA in Lake Tahoe.
 Visit him at www.pablocartaya.com or Twitter @phcartaya.